 How to sort list by specific word(s) in Excel?

 Sorting string by values is usually used, but have you ever tried to sort strings based on specific word(s)?
-For instance, sort a list by the number of a word occurrences as below screenshot shown.
+For example, sorting a list by the number of times a word occurs, as shown in the screenshot below.

 Sort list by specific word(s)